fakenine/omniauth-marvin/README.md

 ## Devise

-If you wish to use this gem with devise, do not use the code snippet above in the Usage section.
+If you wish to use this gem with devise, do **NOT** use the code snippet above in the Usage section.
 Instead, follow these steps:

 Add the devise gem to your Gemfile.